Do soccer players fake injuries?

 VAR, The Perfect Solution?

 Unfortunately, VAR isn’t perfect.
-It can ruins football fans’ emotions sometimes.
+It can ruin football fans’ emotions sometimes.
 Because the reality is football is not just a game.

-Plus, VAR is being used wrongly, especially in the UK.
+Plus, VAR is being misused, especially in the UK.

-Sometimes, the referee will make a decision without consulting the VAR.
+Sometimes, the referee will decide without consulting the VAR.
 This has caused much frustration in the soccer world.

 Unfortunately, this is not being respected.